-The Central San Pedro Neighborhood Council (CeSPNC) is looking for community members to fill A vacant At-Large Board Member position for a term expiring June 2021.
-(Click on the red “Click Here To Apply” button above to fill out the on-line application form).
+The Central San Pedro Neighborhood Council (CeSPNC) is looking for community members to fill two (2) vacant At-Large Board Member position for a term expiring June 2025.
+(Click on the “Click Here To Apply” button above to fill out the on-line application form).

 What is the purpose of the Central San Pedro Neighborhood Council?

 The CeSPNC functions in an advisory capacity to various Los Angeles City Departments and elected officials through meetings and various forms of communications, as well as promoting a strong sense of neighborhood by bringing stakeholders together to work on activities that enhance the livelihood of the community.

 Who can be a Candidate?